Rebel A. Cole

 Rebel A. Cole is the Lynn Eminent Scholar Professor of Finance in the College of Business at Florida Atlantic University in Boca Raton, Florida, where he has taught since August 2016.
-He teaches graduate-level classes in corporate finance and financial institutions.
+He has taught graduate-level classes in corporate finance and financial institutions.
+Cole was placed on administrative leave from FAU in September 2025 following comments he made on social media concerning the assassination of Charlie Kirk.

 Personal life

 Cole was born in Asheville, North Carolina on August 25, 1958 to Frank Allen Cole and Kathleen Krahenbuhl Godwin Cole.
 He attended St. Genevieve-Gibbons Hall for primary school, the Asheville School and Asheville High School for high school, and the University of North Carolina at Chapel Hill for college and graduate School.
 From UNC, he received an A.B. in Economics, Industrial Relations, and Political Science in May 1981 and a Ph.D. in Business Administration with specialization in Finance in May 1988.
 His sister is the lawyer Franchelle Millender, and his half-sister is the author Gail Godwin.
 In 2006, he married the author Caroline Lee in Nashville, TN.
 They lived in the Chicago Loop from 2006 until 2016, when they moved to Delray Beach, Florida.